Jesus Calling didn't seem destined to sell millions. And then, quite unexpectedly, it did.

 Woman of Listening Prayer

 In a time when the size of one's Christian book contract is directly proportional to one's "platform," Young is a marked counterexample.
-Unlike almost every well-known Christian author, Young refrains from promotional book tours, ...1
+Unlike almost every well-known Christian author, Young refrains from promotional book tours, blogs, and speaking ...1